nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

 - **atom_dist**: Calculate distance between two atomnumbers.
 To calculate more than one append them in column as the example below.
 Default=None

-    - The atomdist can be specified via atomnumber i.e. 1960 or via chain:resnum:atomname i.e. A:2:CA
+    - The atomdist can be specified via chain:resnum:atomname i.e. A:2:CA

 - **rmsd_pdb**: Calculate rmsd of the ligand to a native pdb structure